EmmanuelStan12/LibraryManagementSystem/README.md

 ## API Documentation
 To access the api documentation, please run the application and check `http://127.0.0.1:<host-port>/swagger-ui/index.html`.
-You can test the endpoints using the `library_management_system_tests.http` file in the root directory.
+You can also test the endpoints using the `library_management_system_tests.http` file in the root directory.

 ## Major features